 A prison doesn't need to have four walls, a ceiling, and a floor.
 Why would you need those if the prisoner doesn't want to or know how to leave?
 After all, if you think you are free, no escape is possible.
 This is the Epiphanic Prison.

 As the name implies, the only way to escape an Epiphanic Prison is to have an epiphany.
 The nature of the enlightenment varies.
 Sometimes it's self enlightenment, and understanding and mastering one's own fears lets one escape the Ontological Mystery.
 Sometimes it's understanding of one's surrounding, of why one is trapped, and thus what must be done to escape.

-This often overlaps Lotus-Eater Machine when the prison is made to feel like paradise so you won't want to leave, Psychological Torment Zone and Tailor-Made Prison.
-Also see: Armor-Piercing Question and Orphean Rescue.
+This often overlaps with Lotus-Eater Machine, when the prison is made to feel like paradise so you won't want to leave, Psychological Torment Zone, when you desperately wish you could, and Tailor-Made Prison.
+Not uncommon as a form of Purgatory or Limbo.
+Also see: Armor-Piercing Question, Orphean Rescue and Platonic Cave.

 For a more literal construct, see also City in a Bottle.

 - Angel Beats!: Purgatory is only a prison if you let it become one.
 You have to just let it go if you want to move on.

 - The Animatrix has a story where a professional athlete nearly frees himself from the Matrix by becoming aware of the artificial state of the world around him while breaking the world record of the 100m dash.
 We think.

 Only the most exceptional people become aware of the Matrix.
 Most that learn it exists must possess a rare degree of intuition, sensitivity and a questioning nature.

 However, very rarely, some gain this wisdom through wholly different means..